This information is mainly designed for use when applying for a basic bank account.

 As part of our banking project, we helped to partly overcome the ID problem by creating a special ID form, signed by the Governor, to prove who you are.
 This form has now been included as a template so all people in prison can use it.
 This ID form has been established specifically for opening basic bank accounts.
 It has been agreed by all of the banks through the British Bankers Association and the Joint Money Laundering Steering Group that this form can be accepted as the only form of ID when opening a basic bank account.
 More details on the form and how the prison should use it are contained in PSI 44/2011.

 You should be able to get this PSI from the Prison Library and the ID document will need to be completed by a member of the Prison Service and signed by a Governor.
 The British Bankers Association has agreed on the ID document so it is officially acceptable; however when it comes to individual bank branches they can still refuse to accept your application.
-If the ID document is rejected as a form of ID it may be useful to respond enclosing the Joint Money Laundering Steering Group (JMLSG) guidance which says that banks can accept it for a basic account.
+If the ID document is rejected as a form of ID it may be useful to respond quoting the Joint Money Laundering Steering Group (JMLSG) guidance which says that banks can accept it for a basic account. (see Banking guidance below).

 Proving your identity in the community